• Menu

 Alright, so what do you do if you were wildly off?
 That’s where those three versions of your budget come into the picture (I told you they would come in handy).
 Pick the one that most accurately reflects the year and roll with it!
 See, you are already a pro at this!

 Want to learn more about getting ready to sell, or have a potential interested buyer?
-Get on my wait list for my upcoming course, READY… SET….
-SELL, an online minicourse for business owners to better understand, plan, and prepare their company for an M&A transaction, so that they can sell confidently to their ideal buyer at the highest potential value.
+Get on the waitlist for my course, READY… SET….
+SELL, an online course for business owners to better understand, plan, and prepare their company for an M&A transaction, so that they can sell confidently to their ideal buyer at the highest potential value.

 Category: UncategorizedTag: Financials, Forecasts, ISVs, M&A, MSPs, Prepare to sell, Projections, Selling Your Business, VARs